Last Reviewed: 2nd November 2020

 2. Prostate massage can also help maintain sexual health

 Prostate massage, including both internal and external stimulation, isn't just a pleasurable experience.
 It can also help maintain overall sexual health, including treating erectile dysfunction and decreasing the risk of prostate cancer.
 If you're interested in enjoying a prostate massage, you can ask for help from your partner or try using a vibrator like MysteryVibe Crescendo.
-It's bendable and made for women, men, and couples.
+It's bendable and award wining sex toy made for couples.
 You can enjoy those sensations even more knowing that you're keeping up with your sexual health, too!

 If it's your first experience with prostate massage, take it slow.
 Plenty of lube and a heightened degree of sexual arousal can make the experience more pleasurable.
 Adding vibration can help take that prostate massage to the next level.
 Experiment with what you enjoy most -- and remember, it's not just about enhancing sexual pleasure.
 It's also a commitment to your health.

 3. Maintaining your overall health can have a huge impact on your sexual health, as well

 You may assume that your sex life is entirely separate from the rest of your life, but the truth is, how you handle the rest of your health can have a big impact on sexual performance.
 A diet high in heavily processed foods, for example, can leave you feeling slow and sluggish--and if you're bloated and over-full, you're less likely to be in the mood anyway.
 Meanwhile, a diet rich in fruits and vegetables, healthy proteins, and whole foods can not only impact your overall health, but can also help improve sexual function.